jeremy379/famous-interactive-laradock/README.md

       Comment the line `RUN pecl channel-update pecl.php.net && pecl install memcached && docker-php-ext-enable memcached`

-   - Sometimes, `apt-get update`command may fail.
-If that's happen go in the Dockerfile of the package who was building when it crash and add
-      `RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*`

-      before the first `RUN apt-get update`.
-By default, you can add the line for the package beanstalkd, certbot.
-In case of error, you'll need to do `docker-compose build --no-cache`
+   - In case or issue, you call always remove the image or rebuild without cache `docker-compose build --no-cache`

 ## For Laravel